udaykiran009/oneCCL/doc/rst/source/gpu_support.rst

         }
     }

-When using C version of CCL API it is required to explicitly free the created GPU ccl stream object:
+When using C version of oneCCL API, it is required to explicitly free the created GPU ccl stream object:

 ::

     ccl_stream_free(stream);

-For C++ version of CCL API this will be performed implicitly.
+For C++ version of oneCCL API this will be performed implicitly.